Octavius97/MicrosoftGraph/User Administration/Manage Users.md

-# Manage Microsoft 365 users with PowerShell and Microsoft Graph
+# Create Microsoft 365 users with PowerShell and Microsoft Graph

 ## 1. Create Users